gokr/sprylang.se/docs/about.md

 And now that I have found a [really fast implementation language](http://nim-lang.org) that I actually enjoy working in, I [started burning](http://goran.krampe.se/2015/09/16/ni-a-strange-little-language/) in late 2015.

 The language is called Spry but was initially named Ni (as in the Knights Who Say…), but I decided to rename it.
-Spry has a good ring to it, it seems fairly nice too google and I managed to catch [sprylang.org](sprylang.org).
+Spry has a good ring to it, it seems fairly nice to google and I managed to catch [sprylang.org](sprylang.org).
 And `#sprylang` is a good hash for twitter. :)